Insoft-UK/Xprime/README.md

 This section provides template snippets for common programming constructs (e.g., for loops, if statements) that you can insert directly into your code.

 <img width="50%" src="https://raw.githubusercontent.com/Insoft-UK/PrimeSDK/main/assets/screenshots/Templates.png" />

-> [!NOTE]
-> The command-line utilities utilized by Xprime are sourced from the PrimeSDK installation.